kubermatic/docs/content/kubermatic/v2.20/installation/install_kkp_EE_on_vSphere/add_seed_cluster_ee_on_vsphere/_index.en.md

 +++
-title = "Add Seed Cluster for EE on vSphere" date =  2022-06-20T01:30:49+05:00 weight = 5
-enterprise = true
+title = "Add Seed Cluster for EE on vSphere" date =  2022-06-20T01:30:49+05:00 description = "Learn how to add a new seed cluster to an existing KKP (Enterprise Edition) master cluster on VMware vSphere" weight = 5 enterprise = true
 +++